jymcheong/mutateEXE/README.md

 Somehow, **every EXE** I loaded into a byte-list will always fail to parse with **lief.PE.parse()** function.
 I tested in both OSX & Windows10 with native Bash integration.

 So I hacked his scripts to load via filename string, parsing sort-of work.
-Even after I gotten the script to parse, **ALL the rebuild PEs will end up as "brick" files which cannot be executed**.
+Even after I gotten the script to parse, **ALL the rebuilt PEs will end up as "brick" files which cannot be executed**.

 # Work Arounds
 ## Parsing